250+ SATs Questions Free To Download [With Answers]

 - Problem solving: The ability to understand and analyse a problem and apply mathematical concepts to real life situations.

-- Reasoning: Be able to make logical connections between different pieces of information.
+- Reasoning: Making logical connections between different pieces of information.

 - Mathematical operations: Confident in the four operations and be able to apply this in various contexts.

-- Mathematical vocabulary: Knowledge of key mathematical terms which could be used in the papers.
+- Mathematical vocabulary: Knowledge of key mathematical terms used in the papers.

-- Time management: Children need the skills to complete the test within the allocated time and the understanding of when to attempt a question and when it would be better to move on.
+- Time management: Understanding when to attempt a question and when it would be better to move on.

 SATs questions by maths topic and content domain

-When preparing for the SATS tests, it’s helpful to know which topics to prioritise.
-The papers generally follow a similar format each year, with certain areas (such as calculation and fractions, decimals and percentages) having a much higher weighting than areas such as ratio and proportion or statistics.
+When preparing for the SATS tests, it’s helpful to know the top Year 6 maths revision topics to prioritise.
+The papers generally follow a similar format each year, with certain areas having a much higher weighting than others.

 For a more in depth analysis of the SATS papers look at this article on the top 20 Year 6 maths revision topics.